transitive-bullshit/ffmpeg-concat/readme.md

-    -f, --frame-format <format>           format to use for temp frame images (default: raw) -c, --concurrency <number>            number of videos to process in parallel (default: 4) -C, --no-cleanup-frames               disables cleaning up temp frame images -td, --temp-directory <dirPath>       denote a custom location for temp image files to be saved to (default is OS temp directory)
+    -f, --frame-format <format>           format to use for temp frame images (default: raw) -c, --concurrency <number>            number of videos to process in parallel (default: 4) -C, --no-cleanup-frames               disables cleaning up temp frame images -z, --temp-directory <dirPath>        denote a custom location for temp image files to be saved to (default is OS temp directory)
     -h, --help                            output usage information

   Example: